Returning to work during the Covid-19 pandemic

 Do my business activities require specific actions?

-The government has issued specific guidance for certain activities, including office work and work away.
+The government has issued specific guidance for certain activities (external link), including office work (external link) and work away (external link).
 If your work involves entering other people’s homes, then additional measures may be necessary.

 2. Preparing to return to work

 Do I need to complete specific risk assessments?

 Businesses which employ staff should complete risk assessments as part of their Covid-19 return to work process.
 Risk assessments (external link) have always been viewed as an important way to protect employees and others from harm since the process helps to identify risks and establish the best controls.
 Do not forget to consider the heightened risks faced by any vulnerable staff or customers.